 - develop a sense of yourself and your soft skills on a deeper level.

-Shelly Alcorn, CAE is the Chief Curriculum Officer at Ubiquity University and specializes in operations, curriculum development and programming.
+Shelly Alcorn is the CEO/Provost at Ubiquity University.
 Shelly stands at the intersection of technology, the education-to-employment system and the organization of the hypercomplex future.
 She is a frequent keynote speaker on critical issues faced by society.
 Shelly was formerly the Executive Director of the California Association for the Education of Young Children (CAEYC) which was a 501(c)(3) organization with over 10,000 members in California in 37 separately incorporated affiliates.
 She was also the Executive Director for the Automotive Service Councils of California (ASCCA), a 501(c)(6) trade organization representing the interests of over 1,300 independently owned automotive repair facilities in California.
-In that role she was also responsible for oversight of a for-profit subsidiary, insurance brokerage firm and a 501(c)(3) entity.
-She holds the CAE (Certified Association Executive) designation from the American Society of Association Executives (ASAE).
+She is still a Principal in Alcorn Associates Management Consulting where she has worked with association clients for over 10 years.

 Course Contact Information: